agilexrm-docs/docs/guides/AgileDialogs-CustomizationGuide.md

 AgileDialogs allows customization of look & feel.

-AgileDialogs customization is based in themes.
+AgileDialogs customization is based on themes.
 A theme is a LESS file which defines the look & feel of the AgileDialogs pages.
 > LESS is a CSS preprocessor that extends the standard CSS language by adding variables, rule nesting, mixins, and math operations.

 > CSS knowledge is required to customize AgileDialogs